filipinascimento/datascience/README.md

 Creating a separate environment for your Data Science projects is good practice:

-1. **Create a New Environment**:
+1. **Create a New Environment for this course**:
-   - In your terminal, run: `conda create --name datascience python=3.x` (replace `3.x` with the specific Python version you prefer, e.g., `3.8`).
+    - Run the command: `conda env create -f environment.yml`.
+This will create a new environment called datascience with all the necessary packages installed.

 2. **Activate the Environment**:
    - Run: `conda activate datascience`.

-### Step 3: Install Jupyter Lab

-Jupyter Lab is an interactive development environment that extends the capabilities of Jupyter Notebook:

-1. **Install Jupyter Lab**:
-   - With your environment activated, run: `conda install -c conda-forge jupyterlab`.

-2. **Launch Jupyter Lab**:
+3. **Launch Jupyter Lab**:
    - Run: `jupyter lab`.
    - This will open Jupyter Lab in your default web browser.

-### Step 4: Install Essential Packages
+### Step 3: Manually Install Essential Packages

-Install packages like Matplotlib, Pandas, and NumPy:

-1. **Install packages**:
-   - Run the command: conda env create -f environment.yml.
-This will create a new environment called datascience with all the necessary packages installed.
+The created environment already includes most of the packages we'll need, but if you need to install any additional packages, here's how:

-2. **Manually Install Packages (alternative)**:
+1. **Manually Install Packages **:
-   - In your activated environment, run: `conda install numpy pandas matplotlib` to install the packages
+   - In your activated environment, run: `conda install <name of the package>` to install the packages
+   - For example, to install the `scikit-learn` package, run: `conda install scikit-learn`.
+   - Alternatively, you can use `pip install <name of the package>` to install packages from PyPI.

-### Step 5: Verify Installation
+### Step 4: Verify Installation

 Make sure everything is installed correctly: